marceljaworski/css_transform-animations/README.md

-### A Project to test and play with CSS animations und transformations.
+### A Project to test / play with CSS animations and transformations.